jennielees/full-stack/_posts/2014-08-02-inside-the-filing-cabinet.md

 if thing_one == thing_two:
     print "The things are the same things."
 ```

+* Make sure your superhero name generator is inside a function, and figure out how you can make sure it *always* prints out a name, even if the first one it picked was rejected.
+At this point you might want to skip on down a bit and figure out how to put your code in a file, to save all that typing.

 * Use the adjective lists to make your superhero name generator even more ridiculous.
 You'll need to read in a new [file](/public/data/heroes.txt) (or [two](/public/data/villains.txt)) to do it.
 Hint: adding `.title()` after a variable name makes it Title Case, e.g. `name.title()`.

 #### Writing to a file